GiorgioBrusco/qat/docs/src/UsingQAT/TargetingQIR.md

 backend that implements an X gate but not a Z gate.
 A QIR that makes use of Z gates would not run on said hardware unless we would map Z into the sequence HXH where H is the Hadamard gate.
-The replacement linking adaptor allows us to define a software implemention of Z in a separate library and use annotattions on the Z gate function to replace the gate if a software implementation is provided.
+The replacement linking adaptor allows us to define a software implemention of Z in a separate library and use annotations on the Z gate function to replace the gate if a software implementation is provided.